QUnit.test()

 Example: Test with Promise

-In ES5 and older environments, you can also return a Promise from your standard test function.
+In ES5 and older environments, you can also return a Promise from your test function.
 This also supports other then-able, values such as jQuery.Deferred, and Bluebird Promise.

 This example returns a Promise that is resolved after waiting for 1 second.